 Prior to the release of the sixth book, we made book one, Elemental Pleasure, a permanently free read.
 That helped us find new readers after the release of the next two books, but as we approached the eighth book’s release, we asked ourselves: what should we do to further widen our reach?

 We decided on a comprehensive marketing plan centered around a box set.
 In this post I’ll outline the strategy we used to promote our Trinity Masters series in conjunction with the eighth book’s launch.
-We were able to increase revenue 350%, and continue to see greater sales on this box set and subsequent books in the series.
+We were able to increase ebook sales 350%, and continue to see greater revenue on this box set and subsequent books in the series.

 1. Created a box set